NigelOToole/data-live/README.md

-# Davt Live
+# Data Live
-### Share a URL with Web Share, copy to clipboard or to a social platform
+### Simple data reactivity for DOM elements

-Native Web Share API is used if available, can copy link to clipboard and share directly to social media.
+Automatically update an elements text when data is updated.
+Supports complex data and templates for presentation.

 ### [Demo and documentation](http://nigelotoole.github.io/data-live/)